MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/isam-integration/index.md

 ![Expired flow](expired-flow.png)

 ## Setting up your MobileFirst application
-Create your MobileFirst application without any security, to ensure that it works without IBM Security Access Manager.
+Create your {{ site.data.keys.product_adj }} application without any security, to ensure that it works without IBM Security Access Manager.

 > You can download the linked samples for Cordova, Android or iOS.